Equality and diversity

 Armed Forces Covenant Silver Award

-South Norfolk and Broadland District Council recognises the value serving personnel, reservists, veterans and military families bring to our organisation and are proud to have been awarded the Bronze Award from the Ministry of Defence’s Employer Recognition Scheme.
+South Norfolk and Broadland District Council recognises the value serving personnel, reservists, veterans and military families bring to our organisation and are proud to have been awarded the Silver Award from the Ministry of Defence’s Employer Recognition Scheme.

 We seek to uphold the principles of the Armed Forces Covenant, of which we are a signatory, and are an armed forces-friendly organisation through our commitment to: